 Whilst we’d really love to name the two websites that were in operation recently, we are reluctant to do so.

 Other ways to avoid scammers:

-these are not guaranteed signs you are being scammed, but should be considered as potential indicators.
+These are not guaranteed signs of shipping container scams but should be considered as potential indicators.

 - Is the price quoted too good to be true?
 Quotes from legitimate traders will be very close to one another.
 Much lower prices are a good indicator that something is wrong.

 - Is there an about us section?
 Does this section have a lot of content or history?
 Could it all be knocked up in a few hours by a scammer?

 - Is the warranty they offer over 2-years? (we’ve seen scammers offering up to 10 year guarantees o used shipping containers, when legitimate outfits currently offer 6 months – 2 years max warranty)